uber/baseweb/src/modal/README.md

 * `Modal`
 * `ModalButton`
-  * ModalButton is just a normal BaseUI button with margin already applied.
+  * ModalButton is just a normal Base UI button with margin already applied.
 See `Button` docs for available props and usage.
 * `ModalHeader`
   * Styled component with spacing / typography
 * `ModalBody`